SPECIES

 Pair Formation

-No evidence of pairing prior to arrival on breeding ground; males begin to arrive before females (see Migration: migratory behavior, above).
-Pair formation begins as soon as both sexes arrive; display over coastal feeding areas within a few days of arrival in s.
-Alaska, where appear to pair within a day or 2, then move to nesting areas a few days later.
-By first week of May in s.
-Alaska, generally paired and displaying over breeding territories (L. Tibbitts pers. comm., CSE).
-All breeding activities later at other sites; earliest breeding activity in w.
-Alaska begins in last third of May (McCaffery and Harwood 2000).
+No evidence of pairing prior to arrival on breeding ground; males begin to arrive before females (see Migratory Behavior).
+Pair formation begins as soon as both sexes arrive; display is seen over coastal feeding areas within a few days of arrival in southern Alaska, where the Hudsonian Godwit appears to pair within a day or two, then move to nesting areas a few days later.
+By the first week of May in southern Alaska, the bird is generally paired and displaying over breeding territories (L. Tibbitts, personal communication, CSE).
+Breeding activities occur later at other sites; the earliest breeding activity in western Alaska begins in the last third of May (62).

 Nest-Building

-Never described, hence little information on timing; presumably occurs during mid-May in Alaska, later elsewhere.
+Never described, hence little information on timing; it presumably occurs during mid-May in Alaska, later elsewhere.

-Figure 4.
-Because of short season at high latitudes, only 1 brood/yr.
-Average first lay date May 14 ± 6.5 days (n=9) in Susitna Flats, AK.
-In Churchill, MB, initial lay dates come later, with an average of June 13 ± 7.6 days (n=9).
-Hatching at Churchill recorded 26 Jun–18 Jul (Hagar 1966, J. R. Jehl, Jr., pers. comm., Senner et al. unpubl); in Susitna Flats, Alaska between 24 May and 22 Jun.
-Most broods at Churchill hatch within span of 2 wk (Hagar 1966).
+Figure 1.
+Because of the short season at high latitudes, there is only 1 brood/yr.
+Average first lay date is May 14 ± 6.5 days (n = 9) in Susitna Flats, Alaska.
+In Churchill, Manitoba, the initial lay dates come later, with an average of June 13 ± 7.6 days (n = 9).
+Hatching at Churchill recorded 26 Jun–18 Jul (2, J. R. Jehl, Jr., personal communication, Senner et al., unpublished data); in Susitna Flats, Alaska between 24 May and 22 June.
+Most broods at Churchill hatch within a span of 2 weeks (2).

 Renesting propensity likely depends on climatic conditions during the breeding season.
-In Churchill, during warm years, 31% of depredated first nests, renested (n=13), while in cold years, 0% did (n=5).
-In Susitna Flats, 75% of depredated first nests, renested (n=8) (Senner et al. unpubl.).
+In Churchill, during warm years, 31% of pairs with depredated first nests renested (n = 13), while in cold years, 0% did (n = 5).
+In Susitna Flats, 75% of pairs with depredated first nests renested (n = 8) (Senner et al., unpublished data).

 Nest Site